“That man is an utter idiot…”

-The Good Soldier Švejk (Osudy dobrého vojáka Švejka za světové války) is a satirical novel by Jaroslav Hašek, written during and after the First World War.
+The Good Soldier Švejk (Osudy dobrého vojáka Švejka za světové války) is a satirical novel by Jaroslav Hašek, written in the years immediately following the First World War.
 It is widely regarded as one of the most important works of twentieth-century literature, and one of the most distinctive portrayals of life under modern bureaucratic power.

 The novel follows the experiences of Josef Švejk, a seemingly simple-minded soldier in the Austro-Hungarian army.
 After the assassination of Archduke Franz Ferdinand in 1914, Švejk is drawn into the machinery of war—not as a hero in the conventional sense, but as a figure who moves through military procedures with a peculiar and disarming consistency.
 His actions often appear absurd, yet they expose the underlying logic of the system around him.